jeslacourse/jeslacourse.github.io/_posts/2020-04-16-Git-Commands.md

+> The original post is a response to a class forum.
+This post is just a handy way to determine how the site will handle markdown language while also providing some interesting content.

 # Git Commands

 This was originally part of a response to #151, but it should be good information for anyone trying to troubleshoot git version control.
 I've pulled some of the specific troubleshooting out and added a bunch of detail on the common commands.
 My hope is that it gives you guys a kind of understanding of what git is doing in the background.